-BGS is actively working to promote the greater understanding of the subsurface with the development of new data donation and access services, in conjunction with industry partners and the stakeholder community.
+We are actively working to promote greater understanding of the subsurface with the development of new data donation and access services, in conjunction with industry partners and the stakeholder community.

-While mandates exist in some countries to enforce the delivery of such data to a national data centre, BGS has been working to develop a new approach in data donation, as well as increased data accessibility and web services, to enable increased re-use of subsurface data in the UK.
-The approach has been developed with the support of the Accessing Subsurface Knowledge (ASK) stakeholder network, engagement with industry partners, the AGS data standard community, and learning from best practice in the wider European community through the EU COST SUB-URBAN Action.
+While mandates exist in some countries to enforce the delivery of such data to a national data centre, we have been working to develop a new approach in data donation, as well as increased data accessibility and web services, to enable increased re-use of subsurface data in the UK.
+The approach has been developed with the support of the Accessing Subsurface Knowledge (ASK) stakeholder network, engagement with industry partners, the AGS data standard community and learning from best practice in the wider European community through the EU COST SUB-URBAN Action.

-This work is supporting the development of a new, national data store of standardised AGS data of the subsurface that can be consulted and accessed to support decision-making processes in industry and project planning.
+This work supports the development of a new, national data store of standardised AGS data of the subsurface that can be consulted and accessed to support decision-making processes in industry and project planning.

-The portal is part of wider plan by BGS to increase the accessibility and re-use of subsurface data and information within the UK.
+The portal is part of our wider plan to increase the accessibility and re-use of subsurface data and information within the UK.

-BGS has collaborated with Keynetix to provide additional webservice functionality, so that the portal can be another possible donation route for AGS data from their latest Holebase SI software.
+We collaborated with Keynetix to provide additional web service functionality so that the portal can be another possible donation route for AGS data from Keynetix’s latest Holebase SI software.

 Having a long-term, open-access, national data store paves the way for public and private sectors to adopt an open flow of geotechnical data to derive multiple cost benefits while also meeting government initiatives.
 This will lead to more successful outcomes and leave a lasting legacy.